smettu007/reactjs-burger-builder-app/README.md

 What was used in the project?

 React Redux, react thunk, firebase for database and autentication.
-Routes ofcourse, lazy loading Jasmine and karma for testing
+Routes ofcourse, lazy loading jest and enzyme for testing

 How to use the downloaded files